OpenDataArena/Awesome-LLM-Ready-Datasets/README.md

 - **[LLaMA](https://arxiv.org/pdf/2302.13971)** | `2023`
     - **Pretraining**: The training dataset is a mixture of publicly available sources, tokenized using the Byte-Pair Encoding (BPE) algorithm.
 The data preprocessing involves deduplication, language identification with a fastText classifier, and quality filtering with an n-gram language model. ｜ 1.4 trillion tokens (65B/33B models), 1 trillion tokens (7B/13B models) ｜ English CommonCrawl, C4, Github, Wikipedia, Gutenberg and Books3, ArXiv, StackExchange
     - **SFT**: A single experiment (LLaMA-I) was conducted by fine-tuning on instruction data to improve MMLU performance.
-The process follows the protocol of Chung et al. (2022). ｜ Instruction dataset
+The process follows the protocol of Chung et al. (2022).

 - **[Llama 2](https://arxiv.org/pdf/2307.09288)** | `2023`
     - **Pretraining**: Trained on a new mix of data from publicly available sources, strictly excluding data from Meta’s products or services and sites with sensitive personal information. ｜ 2 trillion tokens.